 A $10 million gift to the Library of Congress brings a new exhibition space

 The Library of Congress has announced a major gift intended to enhance the experience of its visitors.
-The Kislak Family Foundation is donating $10 million to fund a new orientation center in the Thomas Jefferson Building, a learning lab and exhibitions, the first of which will feature the personal collection of the donor.
+The Kislak Family Foundation is donating $10 million to fund a new space for exhibitions, the first of which will feature the personal collection of the donor.

 That collection will make up much of "Voices of the Early Americas: The Jay I. Kislak Collection," scheduled to open in 2024.